Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Background, notations and conventions

-We need to introduce another cone in the Néron-Severi space. \begin{defn} \begin{enumerate} \item A movable line bundle on $X$ is a line bundle $L$ such that the linear series $|mL|$ has no divisorial components in its base locus, for $m\gg 1$.
+We need to introduce another cone in the N\'{e}ron-Severi space. \begin{defn} \begin{enumerate} \item A movable line bundle on $X$ is a line bundle $L$ such that the linear series $|mL|$ has no divisorial components in its base locus, for $m$ sufficiently large and divisible.
 A divisor $D$ is movable if $\mathscr{O}_X(D)$ is. \item We define the movable cone $\mathrm{Mov}(X)$ in $N^1(X)_{\mathbb{R}}$ as the convex cone generated by the classes of movable divisors. \end{enumerate} \end{defn}

 \begin{rmk} It is known that